Edward-Chen03/Flight-Boarding-Simulation/README.md

 To execute, please download the above files and run FlightSimulator.java

 ## Project Specifications
 - Java Queue: Incorporates a Java Queue data structure to efficiently manage and prioritize all incoming queries and requests.
-By leveraging the inherent capabilities of a Queue, the system ensures orderly processing of queries, maintaining fairness and integrity in handling user interactions.
-This implementation enhances system responsiveness, scalability, and reliability, optimizing overall performance and user experience.
+By leveraging the capabilities of a Queue, the system ensures the orderly processing of queries.This implementation enhances system responsiveness, scalability, and reliability, optimizing overall performance and user experience.